“What Should I Major In?” 9 Questions to Find the Answer

 As you get a better picture of your current financial situation, try forecasting it into the future.
 You should anticipate that things will be more expensive than you project—that’s a better method than underestimating and coming up short later on.

-Once you have a rough figure of how much you’ll need, research the average salaries for the different majors.
+Once you have a rough figure of how much you’ll need, research the average salaries for the different majors, and that will help you narrow down your options to those that make sense for your financial goals.

 2. How long do I want to be in school?